IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-programming-model.md

 - **Parameter defaults**: This is the default values applied when they are missing from the event data.
 - **Limits**: Limits can be optional for an action timeout, memory, and log size which is constrained by ICF maximums.
 - **Annotations**: An associated system and user appended metadata.

-Advanced features allow auto-managing action updates through hashing the action, its function, signature, and metadata.
+    - Advanced deployment tooling even utilizes annotations to enable auto-managing client-server synchronization of packages, actions, triggers, rules and other data via hashing techniques.

 As you proceed through this course using ICF, you will use the term action more often than the word function.
 Know that this course primarily references the function which is central to the action.